bphenriques/explorer-hugo-theme/README.md

 I created this theme to learn more about Hugo theming and web-development, and I am sharing to contribute to the Digital Garden community.

-This theme is still **in construction**.
 If you like this theme feel free to contribute!
 Thank you!

 ## Features